*TIP: Click on a heading to jump to the text

-Cervical screening (ex.
+Cervical screening (incl.
 Pap smears and HPV advice)

 Prostate screening exam for men

-Our women's and men's health programmes aim to meet the specific health needs of each group.
+Our women's and men's health programs aim to meet the specific health needs of each group.
 Special focus is placed on cancer screening and prevention of Chronic Diseases of Lifestyle.

-This program is to especially assess and monitor foot complications arising from diabetes.
+This program is to assess and monitor foot complications, mainly arising from diabetes.
 It involves a comprehensive foot assessment and appropriate care advice by a CHS staff member.